getnikola/releng/src/checklist.md

 ## E-mails

- * <input type="checkbox"> Send the e-mail announcement to <nikola-discuss@googlegroups.com> and <python-announce-list@python.org>.
+ * <input type="checkbox"> Send the e-mail announcement to <python-announce-list@python.org>.
 You should sign it with GPG if possible.

 ## Finishing up